New bounds for the Moser-Tardos distribution: Independent transversals avoiding subsets of vertices

 \section{Independent transversals avoiding subsets of vertices}

-Consider a graph $G$ of maximum degree $\Delta$, along with a partition of its vertices into $k$ blocks as $V = V_1 \sqcup \dots \sqcup V_k$, such that each block $V_i$ has cardinality $b$.
-A \emph{transversal} $T$ of $G$ is simply a set of vertices which selects exactly one element from each block, i.e. $|T \cap V_i| = 1$ for $i = 1, \dots, k$.
-An \emph{independent transversal} (also known as an \emph{independent system of representatives}) is a transversal that is also an independent set in $G$.
-This structure has received significant attention, starting in \cite{bollobas-erdos-szemeredi:isr}.
-Haxell showed in \cite{haxell:struct-indep-set} that $b \geq 2 \Delta$ is a sufficient condition for the existence of an independent transversal; this condition is existentially optimal, in the sense that $b \geq 2 \Delta - 1$ is not always admissible.
+Consider a graph $G = (V,E)$ along with a partition of its vertices into $k$ blocks as $V = V_1 \sqcup \dots \sqcup V_k$.
+An \emph{independent transversal (IT)} $T$ of $G$ is an independent set of $G$, with the additional property that $|T \cap V_i| = 1$ for all $i$.
+This is also known as an \emph{independent system of representatives}.
+This combinatorial structure has received significant attention, starting in \cite{bollobas-erdos-szemeredi:isr}.
+Of particular important is obtaining sufficient conditions and algorithms for the existence of such independent transversals, as a function of the maximum degree $\Delta$ or other graph parameters.

-In \cite{rabern}, Rabern showed something even stronger: when $b \geq 2 \Delta$, then for any subset $L \subseteq V$ with $|L| < b$, there is an independent transversal $T$ with the property that $T \cap L = \emptyset$.
-The condition on the size of $L$ is clearly optimal (otherwise one could choose $L$ to be equal to one of the blocks).
+Haxell \cite{haxell:struct-indep-set} showed that if each $V_i$ has size $b \geq 2 \Delta$, then an IT exists; this condition is existentially optimal as a function of $\Delta$ \cite{Szabo2006}.
+This result however uses descent arguments which could take exponential time.
+More recently, an algorithm of Graf, Harris, \& Haxell \cite{graf} provides an efficient randomized algorithm to find an IT when the blocks have size $b \geq (2 + \epsilon) \Delta$ for arbitrary constant $\epsilon > 0$.
+Furthermore, a derandomization method of Harris \cite{harris-derand} can make this deterministic.

-The results of Rabern and Haxell use descent arguments which could take exponential time; it is not currently known how to find independent transversals under the condition $b \geq 2 \Delta$.
-When $b \geq 4 \Delta$, then the MT algorithm can be used to efficiently select an independent transversal; the variables in this case correspond to each block, and the value of variable $i$ is the vertex $v \in V_i \cap T$.
-A bad-event in this context is that both end-points of an edge are selected.
-This is a straightforward and motivating application of the cluster-expansion LLL criterion \cite{bissacot}.
+These algorithms are quite involved, and cannot be parallelized.
+By contrast, the LLL provides relatively straightforward constructions of ITs, subject to a slightly stronger constraint $b \geq 4 \Delta$.
+This is a motivating application of the cluster-expansion LLL criterion \cite{bissacot}.
+Furthermore, the MT algorithm provides a corresponding simple linear-time randomized algorithm, along with a parallel algorithm when $b \geq (4 + \epsilon) \Delta$ for constant $\epsilon > 0$.
+The variables in this case correspond to each block, and the value of variable $i$ is the vertex $v \in V_i \cap T$.
+For each edge, there is a bad-event that both end-points are selected.